rancher/docs/content/rancher/v2.x/en/cluster-admin/tools/istio/config/_index.md

 _Available as of v2.3.0-alpha_

 There are several configuration options for Istio.
+You can find more information about Istio configuration in the [official Istio documentation](https://istio.io/docs/concepts/what-is-istio).

 ## PILOT

+Pilot provides service discovery for the Envoy sidecars, traffic management capabilities for intelligent routing (e.g., A/B tests, canary rollouts, etc.), and resiliency (timeouts, retries, circuit breakers, etc.).

+For more information on Pilot, refer to the [documentation](https://istio.io/docs/concepts/traffic-management/#pilot-and-envoy).

 Option | Description| Required | Default
 -------|------------|-------|-------